We live in a society where what

 to do with our emotions except ‘keep a stiff upper lip’ when things get hard

-and try not to let others know how you really feel
+and try not to let others know how you really feel.
+We’ve somehow come to believe that so-called

 negative, uncomfortable feelings like disappointment, self-doubt, embarrassment,